tabathamor/tabathamor/README.md

 ---

 ### ✨ About Me
-- 🧠 Self-taught developer with a design eye
-- 💅 I mix code with creativity (React + Tailwind = 💖)
-- 🧳 Moved from Panamá → Chile → now Seattle
+- 🎓 Graduated Software Developer with a background in Computer Science -🤓 Self-taught frontend enthusiast who never stops learning -🧠 I combine structured knowledge with real-world experience -💅 I mix code with creativity (React + Tailwind = 💖) -🧳 Moved from Panamá → Chile → now based in Seattle
-- ☕ Addicted to coffee, coding and clean UI
+-☕ Addicted to coffee, coding and clean UI
-- 🧼 Skincare lover by day, frontend wizard by night
+-🧼 Skincare lover by day, frontend fairy by night

 ---